kianenigma/what-blockchain-actually/content/Content/Polkadot/JAM.md

+---
+Description: Brief description of JAM and parts of it that matter in the context of this book.
+---

 ![[jam-pen-polkadot.png]]
 JAM is a technical upgrade to Polkadot that started in early 2024 and, at the time of this writing, is being finalized with a [formal specification](https://graypaper.com/).
 Once enough teams have implemented it, it is intended that the Polkadot L1 will upgrade itself to the JAM protocol, while the L2s and the rest of the ecosystem remain intact.